Welcome to Green With Decor!

 Living room with natural light

-We wanted good natural light in our living room.
+We wanted good natural light in our living room or family room.

 Our house in Cincinnati didn’t have this (pictured below), and it’s not something you necessarily think about until after you’ve bought a place and moved all your furniture in.

 Natural light is key in the room you hang out in the most.

 Again, this is something we didn’t think about until after we were settled in our house in Cincinnati.
 Our house in Cincinnati had a U-shaped first floor, and it could get congested when we had friends or family over.

 This time around, we wanted a house that had a circle layout on the first floor.

 Laundry room location

 This is more important to some people than others.

 We would looooove a laundry room/mud room on our first floor.

 But we were looking in a neighborhood full of older homes, so we figured this was a long shot.
 As long as there was a place to hook up the washer and dryer – most likely in the basement – we were good with it.